Right Management India Privacy Notice for RightAssess

-In general, our privacy practices conform with India’s Digital Personal Data Protection Act (DPDPA) 2023, and where applicable, we may incorporate provisions of the European Union’s General Data Protection Regulation (EU GDPR).
+In general, our privacy practices conform with India’s Digital Personal Data Protection Act (DPDPA) 2023, and where applicable, incorporate provisions of the European Union’s General Data Protection Regulation (EU GDPR).

 Who this Notice Applies to

-This Privacy Notice applies to users of ManpowerGroup India’s RightAssess services at the https://rightassess.ai/.
+This Privacy Notice applies to users of RMI’s RightAssess services at https://rightassess.ai/ (“Site”) or client representatives who contracted with us to sponsor users of RightAssess services.

-This Privacy Notice does not apply to our ManpowerGroup India employees, who are individuals employed by ManpowerGroup India and who work directly for ManpowerGroup India.
+This Privacy Notice does not apply to our RMI employees, who are individuals employed by RMI and who work directly for RMI.

 Information We Collect